Contact Texas Downtown Association

 Robert Smith, Garland

 Robert is a Garland-based commercial real estate developer and manager specializing in downtown redevelopment and revitalization.
 His goal is to create an "authentic sense of place one building at a time".
-He received his Masters Degree from SMU in Liberal Arts adn his Bachelor's Degree of Business Adminstration Degree in Real Estate and Insurance from Baylor University.
-He is a member of the Congress of New Urbanism, Dallas Planning Council, Garland Chamber of Commerce, and the Garland Downtown Business Association.
+He received his Masters Degree from SMU in Liberal Arts and his Bachelor's Degree of Business Adminstration Degree in Real Estate and Insurance from Baylor University.

 Clinton Tegeler, Ganado